 The Cabin was a hands-on project that involved the entire community.
 Alpharetta merchants contributed needed supplies to help complete the project.
 The students cut and hauled donated pine trees to the Cabin site.
 The foundation was laid using rocks provided by farmers and cement supplied by local merchants.
 The Cabin was originally an FFA clubhouse and also served as a central meeting place for the community for meetings, dances, parties, weddings and suppers.
 The only construction help the FFA boys received was in building the chimney.
 Almost all these boys grew up and were part of the "Greatest Generation" who served our country in WWII.
-Only two of the FFA members who built the log cabin survive today, George Jones and John Marvin Dorris; both in their ninties.
-In addition Billy Bates, old Milton County unofficial historian, who built the well house and other outbuildings at the log cabin site is fortunately still with us.
+Only two of the FFA members who built the log cabin survive today, George Jones and John Marvin Dorris; both in their late ninties.
+In addition Billy Bates, old Milton County unofficial historian, who built the well house and other outbuildings at the log cabin site is fortunately still with us in 2017.

 The Fulton County School System will build a beautiful new STEM high school on the site of the Old Milton County High School.
 Initial plans for the new school called for the FFA Log Cabin to be demolished and removed from the site.
 When School Board members were made aware of the community's love of this very special structure, the Board agreed to relinquish ownership of the Cabin to the City of Alpharetta if the City would agree to relocate the Log Cabin and clear the site by December 31, 2017.